thiagoh/co-work/README.md

 worker.work(slots, routines, argsArray) // Alias: batch

     slots: (number)
-        Number of maximum jobs you want to execute concurrently
+        Number of maximum jobs you want to execute concurrently;

     routines: (function|Array<function>)
         function: The job you want to execute repeatedly .
 If you pass a function as routines parameter, this function will be executed for argsArray.length times
         Array<function>: The jobs you want to execute.
-If you pass an Array<function> as routines parameter, these functions will all be executed concurrently, restricted, obviously, by slots.
+If you pass an Array<function> as routines parameter, these functions will all be executed concurrently, restricted, obviously, by slots;

-    argsArray: (Array|Array<Array>)
+    argsArray: (Array)
+        Array that contains the parameters to be iterated;
 ```

 ## Contributing